Venkata-Narayanan-M/nasa-project/README.md

 Copy all the contents

-in root foler execute following:
+in root folder execute following:

 npm install //installs both server and client deps